In-patient luxury rehab center in Thailand

 1. Chronic pain

 Chronic pain is a serious health problem.
-Like any long-term health condition, it can lead to complications beyond the physical symptoms.
-It can worsen anxiety, and depression and may cause trouble sleeping.
+Like any long-term health condition, it leads to complications beyond the physical symptoms.
+It tends to worsen anxiety, depression, and causes trouble sleeping.

 People suffering from chronic pain often find it harder to keep up with daily activities and work, and the worse the pain, the bigger its impact.
-Opioids can be useful for treating acute and chronic pain.
-But, the real problem begins when the drug just can’t accommodate a person’s needs.
+Opioids are useful for treating acute and chronic pain.
+However, the real problem begins when the drug just can’t accommodate a person’s needs.

 2. Immune-related conditions